 Usually, only your child will be allowed to push the boost button.
 If you are told you can push the button for your child, please follow these safety guidelines:

 - While your child is sleeping;

-- If you cannot wake him normally; or
+- If you cannot wake your child normally; or

-- If he is having abnormal breathing (too slow or too shallow).
+- If your child is having abnormal breathing (too slow or too shallow).

-- The boost button should not be used to make your child sleep or to make him less anxious.
-If your child is anxious or has trouble sleeping, talk to his medical team about help with these problems.
+- The boost button should not be used to make your child sleep or to make your child feel less anxious.
+If your child is anxious or has trouble sleeping, talk to the care team about help with these problems.

-- Push the boost button only if your child is awake and his behavior or words tell you he is hurting but cannot push the button.
+- Push the boost button only if your child is awake and behavior or words tell you your child is hurting but cannot push the button.

 When the PCA pump is no longer needed, the team will change the pain medicine to another form such as pills.
 The dose of pain medicine will be reduced gradually until the pump is no longer needed and your child is able to take pain medicine a different way.